AdrienFabre/articles-rails-react/README.md

   - The data persisted and updated with each new page load.
   - The likes are global and not per user.

+_The Likes are global, so it does not require authentication._

 ### User Stories